Weight Loss Myths, Debunked!

 As with all foods, if you have carbs in moderation they won’t cause you to gain weight.
 If anything, you should ensure that you eat plenty of complex carbs – whole grains, starchy veg and fiber-rich foods e.g. fruit, veg. beans and legumes – as these are all great fuel sources which can help to elevate your energy; increase fat burn and ultimately, help you to lose weight.

-The only thing you really need to be careful with – when it comes to carbs – is limiting the amount of refined sugars that you have e.g. from chocolate, desserts, white bread and anything else that contains simple carbs.
+The only thing you really need to be careful with – when it comes to carbs – is limiting the number of refined sugars that you have e.g. from chocolate, desserts, white bread and anything else that contains simple carbs.

 Weight loss myth 4: Skipping meals will help you to lose weight